Due Diligence

 A manufacturing business had a $78,000 legal settlement in Year 2 and $42,000 in flood repair costs in Year 1.

-Without the add-backs, Year 2 looks like a bad year.
-With them, the business shows a tighter earnings range of $668K to $722K, which tells a very different story about stability.
+Without the add-backs, Year 2 looks like a terrible year.
+With them, you can see the business actually has a tighter earnings band of $668K-$722K -- which tells a very different story about stability.

 The catch: Sellers love to call everything "one-time."
 A good QoE provider will push back.
 If the company has had a "one-time" legal expense in three of the last five years, it is not one-time -- it is a cost of doing business.
 We see this constantly, and it is one of the reasons a QoE report delivers value that a standard audit never will.